calmendares1/colliding-random-walks/README.md

 ![Alt Text](https://github.com/calmendares1/colliding-random-walks/blob/main/MPRW%20100x100%20100%20sims%2050-50%20White%20to%20Brown%20noloop.gif)

 The Rmd files contain detailed comments for each and every single function and section as to hypothesis, code intention, and execution.

-Apologies for the disorganization of the latest version of the file.
-It was originally constructed as a "do it all" kind of Rmd file.
-It suffers from a lot of bloat.